 British farming standards are the highest in the world, however, we still do have some unethical practices such as caged chickens, cramped pigs, lame and short lived dairy cows, and a big bug bear of mine…live export of animals for slaughter.
-Any animal facing the chop should be humanely slaughtered in a UK abattoir.
+Any animal facing the chop should be humanely slaughtered in a local UK abattoir.
 It’s the least we owe them.

 Check out the animal welfare group Compassion in World Farming.
 They campaign and lobby to improve the welfare of all farm animals including horses.
 They also give help with labelling to understand how to buy more ethically raised animal products.

 My other passion is pet welfare.
-Animal rescue centres have been bursting at the seams for years, having to turn pets away to their deadly fate every day.
-The UK really is in the grip of an unwanted pet epidemic.
+Animal rescue centres have been bursting at the seams for decades, having to turn pets away to be put to sleep every day.
+The UK is in the grip of an unwanted pet epidemic.
 But it is little publicised.
 Local Authorities, rescue centres and vet surgeries are putting down thousands of unwanted pets every year.
-Often they are bought on a whim and not properly trained and socialised so get chucked out at the unruly teenager stage.
+Often they are bought on a whim, not properly trained and socialised and end up getting chucked out at the unruly teenager stage.
 Through no fault of their own they are already difficult to re-home and cope badly in care.

-In the meantime thousands more pets are constantly being bred, often by careless owners who keep their inmates caged in filthy breeding farms here and abroad to smuggle in, just wanting to make a quick buck on selling puppies, kittens, rabbits etc to keen inexperienced owners.
+In the meantime thousands more pets are constantly being bred, often by careless owners who keep their inmates caged in filthy breeding farms here & abroad for smuggling in.
+They just want to make a quick buck selling puppies, kittens, rabbits etc to keen inexperienced owners.
 And this cycle continues year after year.
 Always consider a rescue pet first.
 Most of them aren’t any more complicated or demanding than a ‘bought’ pet.